MercersKitchen/BYOD/README.md

 **Following Instructions require Android Device for further installation and configuration**

 Processing-Android Mode Dependencies and Testing
-- CAUTION: must have android device with USB Debugging Enabled (Google Search to enable this on your device, if necessary)
+- MUST have android device with USB Debugging Enabled (Google Search to enable this on your device, if necessary)
   - Double CAUTION: rooting a device has had issues in the past (if you know what rooting is, then you are also aware of the issues)
 - Instructional Website & Text References: http://android.processing.org/